sagemathinc/cocalc-doc/source/docker-image.rst

 **Is Anaconda available in the CoCalc Docker image?**

 The Docker image does NOT currently include Anaconda at all.
 If you need it, you'll have to install it yourself.
-This isn't difficult, since the Docker image is running Ubuntu 18.04, and it is easy to install Anaconda into Ubuntu.
+This isn't difficult, since the Docker image runs a recent release of Ubuntu, and it is easy to install Anaconda into Ubuntu.

 **What about compatibility with the operating system on my local computer?**